-Comparison of the mixed target species bottom trawl CPUE series (ELE 3(MIX)) with the trajectories of catch (ELE 3(QMR/MHR)) and TACCs from 1989-90 to 2012-13 and winter trawl survey estimates of recruited biomass (fish greater than 40 cm).
-The dashed line is the target.
+Comparison of the mixed target species bottom trawl CPUE series (ELE 3(MIX)) with the trajectories of catch (ELE 3(QMR/MHR)) and TACCs from 1989-90 to 2014-15.
+The dashed lines represent the interim target and corresponding soft limit and hard limit.

 Fishery and Stock Trends Recent trend in Biomass or Proxy The ELE 3(MIX) CPUE series, which is considered to be an index of stock abundance, showed a generally increasing trend from the beginning to reach a peak in 2007-08.
 CPUE indices have remained relatively stable below the peak level since 2009-10, remaining near the proposed target.
-Recent trend in Fishing Mortality or Proxy Bindback (Education of the second sec Fishing mortality proxy is Standardised Fishing Effort = Total catch/CPUE (normalised).
-Fishing mortality proxy has fluctuated about the average level and was above average in the most recent years.
-Other Abundance Indices Although there is high inter-annual variation, the winter ECSI trawl survey index shows a trend that is consistent with the ELE 3(MIX) CPUE index.
-Trends in Other Relevant Indicator or Variables Current landings (2007-08 to 2012-13) are at a similar level to those recorded in the 1960s and early 1970s.
-The stock was believed to be at low levels in the early 1980s.
+Recent trend in Fishing Intensity or Proxy Fishing mortality proxy is Standardised Fishing Effort = Total catch/CPUE (normalised).
+Fishing mortality proxy has fluctuated about the average level and was at about the average in the most recent year.

+EEEI IEI (I I ISII (EEE) Other Abundance Indices - Although there is high inter-annual variation, the winter ECSI trawl survey index shows a trend that is consistent with the ELE 3(MIX) CPUE index. - Preliminary stock assessment modelling for ELE 3 estimates that the stock abundance has increased substantially from a low level in the 1980s.
+The assessment models indicate that current biomass levels are probably at or about the default target biomass levels.
+Trends in Other Relevant Indicator or Variables -

 Projections and Prognosis Stock Projections or Prognosis Quantitative stock projections are unavailable.
-Probability of Current Catch or TACC causing decline below Limits Soft Limit: Unlikely (< 40%) Hard Limit: Very Unlikely (< 10%) Probability of Current Catch or TACC causing Overfishing to continue or to commence The TACC and current reported catches are Unlikely (< 40%) to cause overfishing.
+Probability of Current Catch or TACC causing decline Biomass to remain below or to decline below Limits Soft Limit: Unlikely (< 40%) Hard Limit: Very Unlikely (< 10%) Probability of Current Catch or TACC causing Overfishing to continue or to commence The TACC and current reported catches are About as Likely as Not (40-60%) to cause overfishing.